Study: Carbon dioxide in biomass gasification increases efficiency

 When carbon dioxide is used in biomass gasification, it increases the conversion efficiency and offers a solution for processing carbon dioxide on a global scale, according to a recent study by Columbia University researchers.

-The study, “CO2 as a Carbon Neutral Source via Enhanced Biomass Gasification,” can be seen at http://biomassmagazine.com/articles/3248/study-carbon-dioxide-in-biomass-gasification-increases-efficiency.
+The study, “CO2 as a Carbon Neutral Source via Enhanced Biomass Gasification,” is featured on the Web site of the Journal of Environmental Science and Technology and can be seen at pubs.acs.org/journal/esthag.
 The researchers processed 50 different kinds of biomass including beach grass, pine needles, poplar wood and municipal solid waste, along with coal, at temperatures of 25 to 1,000 degrees Celsius (77 to 1,832 degrees Fahrenheit) at rates of 1-100 degrees Celsius per minute in pure carbon dioxide and in a mixture of steam nitrogen gas and carbon dioxide, according to the university.
 They found that a carbon dioxide-steam mixture significantly increased the conversion of biomass to volatile products at lower temperatures.

 The team used about 30 percent carbon dioxide by volume of biomass and typically between 20 micrograms and two grams per second of biomass, said researcher Marco Castaldi, assistant professor of Earth and Environmental Engineering.
 The only difference in the syngas produced is the ratio of hydrogen to carbon, which is adjustable, he added.